ugoertz/django-familio-docker/README.md

 These are docker files for the [Django Familio](https://github.com/ugoertz/django-familio) project.

-Copy the docker-compose.yml-example file to docker-compose.yml and adapt it according to your requirements/setup.
-Similarly for the backup-*.sh-example files.
+Copy the docker-compose.yml-example file to docker-compose.yml and adapt it according to your requirements/setup. **It is important to set appropriate SECRET_KEY's and passwords here!** Similarly for the backup-*.sh-example files.

 The directory structure I use is the following: